The first page of Event Viewer article explains how to access Event Viewer, filter or search for specific events and track user logons and logoffs.

 - Event ID 3036 - "The content source <source name> cannot be accessed".
 This means that Windows Search was unable to access a location for indexing.
 See our article about Windows Search and how to remove or add folders to search index.

 - Event ID 4103 - "The backup did not complete because of an error writing to the backup location <drive letter>.
-The error is: The backup location cannot be found or is not valid" (only in Windows Vista, 7 and 8).
+The error is: The backup location cannot be found or is not valid" (only in Windows Vista and newer).
 This means that Windows Backup could not access the drive you specified as the backup location.
 Connect the drive or update your Windows Backup configuration.

-- Event ID 4106 - "Some files were not backed up" (only in Windows Vista, 7 and 8).
+- Event ID 4106 - "Some files were not backed up" (only in Windows Vista and later).
 This means that Windows Backup was unable to back up some files specified.
 Change Windows Backup settings to exclude those files.

 Important events in System log: